Skip to content

 Bachelor of Science, Civil Engineering (structures emphasis), Texas A&M University (2001)

-Dissertation: The Coordinated City’s Mutation Machine: Capitalism, Sympathy, and Urbanization in Seattle’s South Lake Union Neighborhood
+Dissertation: The Coordinated City’s Mutation Machine: Capitalism, Sympathy, and Urbanization in Seattle’s South Lake Union Neighborhood.
+Chair: Mark Purcell.

 Currently: Assistant Teaching Professor, Urban Design and Planning, University of Washington